23 Latest SEO Trends that Work Always

 What are Long Tail Keywords?

-Long-tail keywords essentially search phrases that are longer than two or three words.
-They are often used to pinpoint what a person is looking for in the search bar.
-This search keyword is more specific than typing in just “shoe” and is more likely to reveal exactly what the person is looking for.
+In essence, long-tail keywords are search terms longer than two or three words.
+They are frequently employed to identify what a user is trying to find in the search box.
+Compared to just entering “shoe,” this search term is more precise and is more likely to yield the exact result that the user is seeking.

-For example, A person searching for a specific type of “patio chairs” would be more likely to search for “navy blue patio chairs”.
+For instance, someone looking for a particular kind of “patio chairs” is more likely to look for “navy blue patio chairs.”

 Why are they called Long Tail Keywords